impredicative/newssurvey/README.md

 Due to the LLM's context window limitation of 128K, only up to about 400 condensed articles can be used for writing a section.
 Efforts are made, of course, to use the most highly rated section-specific relevant articles that fit in this window.

 ## Samples
 These generated sample are available in HTML format.
-Their corresponding GitHub Flavored markdown versions are also available in the [samples](https://github.com/impredicative/newssurvey/tree/master/samples) directory of the repository.<!-- Note: An absolute link is used because a relative link doesn't work in PyPI. -->

 | Source        | User query (simplified)               | Output title |